Just been diagnosed with gestational diabetes?

-Nobody wants to be diagnosed with a condition like gestational diabetes, but having it diagnosed and monitored is much better for your baby than the consequence of having it, not knowing and not being diagnosed.
+Nobody wants to be diagnosed with a condition like gestational diabetes.
+BUT, having it diagnosed and monitored is much better than the consequences of having it and not being diagnosed.

 Does gestational diabetes mean I'm going to have a big baby?

-Therefore the majority of ladies do not have 'big' babies and those that have had previous 'big' babies, often have much smaller ones following a diagnosed gestational diabetes pregnancy.
+Therefore, many do not have big babies.
+Also, those that have had previous big babies, often have much smaller ones following a gestational diabetes pregnancy.

 Don't stop eating, but make dietary changes today

 This can actually have a detrimental effect on blood sugar levels.
-If a meal or snack is missed then blood sugar levels can drop low and when this happens the liver dumps glucose into the bloodstream to give energy and keep us going.
+If a meal or snack is missed, then blood sugar levels can drop low.
+When this happens the liver releases stored glucose into the bloodstream to give energy.